Franklin89/Blog/input/posts/adding-a-third-party-datetimepicker-to-your-asp-net-core-mvc-application.md

 ```

 ## Custom model binder
-If you are using the regions date format inside with a query string parameter strange things might happen.
-For example if you choose the `01.02.2019` the model binding binds using the format month day year, and the result ist `02.01.2019` which is wrong.
+If you are using the regions date format as a query string parameter strange things might happen.
+For example if you choose the `01.02.2019` the model binding binds using the format `month day year`, and the result is `02.01.2019` on the server which is wrong.
 It gets even better.
 If you choose `28.02.2019` it silently fails and sets the value to null (if you have a nullable DateTime type).
+To fix this issue I created a custom implementation of a `DateTimeModelBinder`.

 ```csharp
 public class DateTimeModelBinder : IModelBinder